Neosupreme13/General-Spoofer/README.md

+# Warning

+You should disable your antivirus because your antivirus will identify as a virus because it will change your SDIs/IP

 # General-Spoofer

 A HWID spoofer for Windows.
 Tested on x64 Windows 10 1507 (10240), 1809 (17763.379), 1903 (18362.30 and 18362.175).